thomasballinger/endless-sky-bindings-python/README.md

 Warning: endless_sky.bindings contains non-resetable singletons like GameData, so once you load some data (say with a parser) you can't unload that data without exiting Python.

+# Notes

+- You can only load once!
+- Loading takes a lot of memory: 600MB for vanilla data! (this could be optimized)

 # Installation

 ## Mac